 We intentionally bless others through words, gifts, and actions.

 God desires that all nations—all people—would be blessed through Jesus.
 The church is the body of Jesus through which He blesses people.
-We believe everything we have been given is not just for us, but so God might bless others through us.
+We believe everything we have been given is not just for us but so that God might bless others through us.
 We have been blessed to be a blessing.
 We intentionally seek God's direction for whom He would have us tangibly bless each week.

 (Genesis 12:1–3; Ephesians 1:22–23; 2:8–10; 1 Peter 2:12)